tianyil1/GenAIComps/comps/llms/rayllm/README.md

 # Ray-Serve Endpoint Service

-[Ray](https://docs.ray.io/en/latest/serve/index.html) is an LLM serving solution that makes it easy to deploy and manage a variety of open source LLMs, built on [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), has native support for autoscaling and multi-node deployments, which is easy to use for LLM inference serving on Intel Gaudi2 accelerators.
-The Intel Gaudi2 accelerator supports both training and inference for deep learning models in particular for LLMs.
-Please visit [Habana AI products](<(https://habana.ai/products)>) for more details.
+[Ray](https://docs.ray.io/en/latest/serve/index.html) is an LLM serving solution that makes it easy to deploy and manage a variety of open source LLMs, built on [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), has native support for autoscaling and multi-node deployments, which is easy to use for LLM inference serving on Intel CPU or Gaudi2 accelerators.
+The Intel CPU and Gaudi2 accelerator supports both training and inference for deep learning models in particular for LLMs.
+Please visit [Intel Products](https://www.intel.com/content/www/us/en/products/overview.html) and [Habana AI products](https://habana.ai/products) for more details.

 ## Getting Started

-### Launch Ray Gaudi Service
+### Launch Ray Service

 ```bash
 bash ./launch_ray_service.sh